The Treaty of Finsbury Park 2025

 LARP design and hosting Ruth Catlow with Bea Xu and Max Dovey

-Research Dr Lara Houston and Dr Ann Light
+Research Dr Lara Houston and Prof Ann Light

 Illustration Sajan Rai